yacosta738/blastkode/content/blog/en/2021-05-11-customizing-github-profile-page.md

 ### Step 4: Verify your changes on your Github Profile

-Page Next and final step is to go to your github profile page and verify that your changes are showing up there.
+Last step is to go to your github profile page and verify that the changes appear there.

 ![acosta github profile](/uploads/acosta-github-profile.png "Verify your changes on your Github Profile Page")